wiktorsethe/labyrinth-vanguard/README.md

 # portfolio-game2

 ## Description
-The project is called Labyrinth Vanguard - the game involves strategically placing platforms and jump pads to guide an autonomous hero through a fortress filled with all sorts of traps and obstacles.
+The project is called Labyrinth Vanguard - the game involves strategically placing platforms, jump pads and flip pads to guide an autonomous hero through a fortress filled with all sorts of traps and obstacles.

 ## How to play?
 You can download the game from the Itch.io <br>